freeCodeCamp/guide/src/pages/c/data-types/index.md

 In general, you should pick the minimum for your task.
 If you know you'll be counting from 1 to 10, you don't need a long and you don't need a double.
 If you know that you will never have negative values, look into using the `unsigned` variants of the data types.
 By providing this functionality rather than doing it automatically, C is able to produce very light and efficient code.
 However, it's up to you as the programmer to understand the abilities and limitations, and choose accordingly.

+## The void Type
+The void type specifies that no value is available.
+It is used in three kinds of situations:

+#### 1. Function returns as void
+There are various functions in C which do not return any value or you can say they return void.
+A function with no return value has the return type as void.
+For example, ```void exit (int status);```

+#### 2. Function arguments as void
+There are various functions in C which do not accept any parameter.
+A function with no parameter can accept a void.
+For example, ```int rand(void);```

+#### 3. Pointers to void
+A pointer of type void * represents the address of an object, but not its type.
+For example, a memory allocation function ```void *malloc( size_t size);``` returns a pointer to void which can be casted to any data type.

 # Before you go on...
 ## A review
 * The actual abilities of C data types depend on the hardware.
 As a result, minimum sizes are defined for the data types.